sergueik/selenium-fluxbox/README.md

 ### Limitations
   * The hub is available on `http://127.0.0.1:4444/wd/hub/static/resource/hub.html` with some delay after the Virtual Box reboot - currently there is no visual cue on when the box is ready.

-  * If the screen resolution is too low, run the following command on the host
+  * If the screen size is too low, run the following command on the host
 ```bash
 vboxmanage controlvm "Selenium Fluxbox" setvideomodehint 1280 900 32
 ```